 Accommodation & Welfare

-Staff are accommodated in the same houses, with each house allocated a Residential Co-ordinator and Assistant who are responsible for the running of the house and the health and welfare of the students living there.
+Both campuses have modern accommodation with separate houses for boys and girls, the majority of which are located on campus.
+Staff are accommodated in the same houses, with each house allocated a Houseparent and Assistant who are responsible for the running of the house and the health and welfare of the students living there.

 Health & Welfare

 Students are supervised 24 hours a day and student health or welfare problems are spotted quickly and dealt with promptly by staff who have at least a Level 1 qualification in Safeguarding.
 It is important that students communicate any problems to a member of staff as soon as possible in order to ensure the best care.

 - Millfield provides a basic insurance policy for all students

 Please note, we advise you to check exactly what our insurance policy covers.
 If you require further cover, please obtain alternative insurance.
 You can find out more about the insurance policy provided here

 Students who report that they are feeling unwell are initially seen by their Houseparent or Assistant Houseparent who will assess their condition.
 If deemed necessary by their symptoms, they will then be taken to the Medical Centre where they will be seen by the nurse.
 The nurse will assess the student and either provide medication or advice, or advise visiting the local doctor’s surgery.
 The doctor’s surgery is located locally and an appointment can usually be made for the same or next day for urgent cases or within three days for minor cases.
 The doctor can provide a prescription for any medication that is required.
 In an emergency the student is taken to the local hospital.
 We will make every reasonable effort to notify the parent/agent prior to the hospital visit.